Rsantct/pe.audio.sys.OLD/pre.di.c/doc/00_Linux and packages.md

 https://github.com/AudioHumLab/FIRtro/wiki/04a-Instalación-de-Linux-y-paquetes-de-SW

-Usually it is enough to integrate the user wich will run pre.di.c into convenient groups:
+Usually it is enough to integrate the user which will run pre.di.c into convenient groups:

     sudo usermod -a -G cdrom,audio,video,plugdev yourUser